Dragon21Coder/TRADEER/download_instructions.md

-# Download Instructions for SUDNAXI Trading Platform
+# How to Get Your Copy of SUDNAXI

-## How to Download the Complete Project
+## Download Your Trading Platform

 ### Method 1: Download from Current Directory